-Water and technology are not usually happy bedfellows, so suddenly seeing your precous iPhone plummet into the sink, bath or any other body or water can be a heart-stopping moment.
+Water and technology are not usually happy bedfellows, so suddenly seeing your precious iPhone plummet into the sink, bath, toilet, or any other body of water can be a heart-stopping moment.
 But, don’t panic, all may not be lost as modern phones are far more robust than those of yesteryear.
-In this article we explain the best strategies for dealing with a wet or water-damaged iPhone.
+In this article, we explain the best strategies for dealing with a wet or water-damaged iPhone.

 Is my iPhone waterproof?